karatelabs/karate/README.md

   * match original contains deep expected
 ```

+> the NOT operator e.g. `!contains deep` is not yet supported, please contribute code if you can.

 ## Validate every element in a JSON array
 ### `match each`
 The `match` keyword can be made to iterate over all elements in a JSON array using the `each` modifier.
 Here's how it works: